Philip Baker Hall: Career

 After his film debut Cowards, he joined the Los Angeles Theatre Center.
-His first television role came for an episode of Good Times.
+His first television role was on an episode of Good Times.
 Hall guest starred in episodes of M*A*S*H and Man from Atlantis.
 He had over 200 guest roles since 1977.
 He played Richard Nixon in the one-character film Secret Honor, reprising the role he had created during the play's original Off-Broadway run.
 Roger Ebert said about Hall and the film: "Nixon is portrayed by Philip Baker Hall, an actor previously unknown to me, with such savage intensity, such passion, such venom, such scandal, that we cannot turn away.
 Hall looks a little like the real Nixon; he could be a cousin, and he sounds a little like him.
 That's close enough.
 This is not an impersonation, it's a performance."
 Vincent Canby of The New York Times also praised Hall's "immense performance, which is as astonishing and risky ― for the chances the actor takes and survives ― as that of the Oscar-winning F. Murray Abraham in Amadeus."

 In the 1980s, Hall co-starred in various films in supporting roles, including Nothing in Common (1986), Midnight Run (1988), Say Anything... and Ghostbusters II (both 1989).
+His television appearances included Family Ties, Falcon Crest, Murder, She Wrote, and Cheers.
 He played "Lt.
 Joe Bookman", a detective pursuing a long-overdue library book in the Seinfeld episodes, "The Library" and "The Finale".
 His first Seinfeld appearance led him to be widely lauded as one of the best guest stars on the series, and led to many other jobs.

 Hall contributed an opening narration, a parody of the announcements one would hear on Magnetic Reference Laboratory's calibration tapes for analogue tape recorders, on 1000 Hurts, the 2000 album by Chicago post-punk band Shellac.